 If you win the eviction case, the magistrate may award you a "judgement of possession."
 The judgement of possession is an order that shifts possession of the property back to you.
 It also stipulates that the tenant must vacate the rental property.

-You may also file a writ of possession immediately after winning the case.
-Using it, you can forcefully evict the tenant from the property with the help of a sheriff.
-The eviction usually happens 7 days after the writ of possession is issued in NC.
+After the 10 day appeal period has ended and if the tenant has not vacated the property, you may file a writ of possession to forcefully evict the tenant from the property with the help of a sheriff.
+The writ is usually executed within 7 days after the writ is issued in NC.

 6. Changing Locks on the Property